Mahesharunaladi/smart-waste-management/README.md

 ## License

-This project is open source and available for educational and commercial use.
+This project is open source and available for educational use.

 ## Author